Setting up a new modular robot core

 • Hint: SSH is not enabled by default.
 The simplest way to enable it is using the raspi-config.

-• If you want to SSH and don’t know the IP of the RPi, you can use sudo nmap -sP <your ip> on your machine to find all clients on your network.
+• If you want to SSH and don’t know the IP of the RPi, you can use sudo nmap -sn <your ip> on your machine to find all clients on your network.

-• For V2 robots: You can establish a serial connection with the AUX input on the hat.
-To do so, connect the robohat with your device using a cable.
-Then use the following command to access the robohat: sudo screen <port to connect> 115200.
+• For V2 robots: You can establish a serial connection using the AUX input on the hat.
+To do so, first connect the RoboHat to your device using a cable.
+Then, before powering on the device, use the following command to access the RoboHat: sudo screen <port to connect> 115200.
+If you first power on and then run the command, the terminal might show nothing because there is no data written to the serial port.

 • For linux users, the port is usually: /dev/ttyUSB0.